mojofunk/ardour-docs/bugs/untracked.md

 - When switching to note edit mode the range selection rectangle doesn't get hidden.
 Is there a purpose or a bug?

-- Snap modifier doesn't work for MIDI notes when snap set to 'No Grid' When moving or adjusting the start/end of midi note with the snap to set to 'No Grid', using the snap modifier doesn't turn snap on as it does for regions.

 - Able to open recent session when engine stopped

 - Should Xrun markers be movable?